Friday, May 17, 2024

 Like I said above, I find it quicker and easier to create a bootable disk image in a virtual machine and copy everything I need to it first, burning that image to whatever I’m going to be using on the real hardware, and then doing the actual setup and configuration on the real hardware.
 However, you can obviously do it however you wish, this is just my method.

 These days, anyone can enjoy most of the DOS games of days gone past using wonderful modern software like DOSBox and ScummVM, but modern emulation has it’s drawbacks.
 While it’s much easier to use than original hardware, it’s not always 100% accurate in its emulation.
-Full virtual machines are great for many things as well but are limited when it comes to using them for playing games.
+Full virtual machines are great for many things as well but are limited when it comes to using them for playing some games.

 The biggest drawbacks for me are the inability to use and test original hardware, you obviously need other era appropriate hardware to do this.
 The other is purely nostalgic, I enjoy using the actual hardware, I find it fun and relaxing.
 One might go so far to say it’s my “happy place”.
 Some people, like my lovely wife for example, enjoys making “all natural” things, like soaps, candles, and oils.
 I enjoy working with old computers and electronics.
 We all have our hobbies that make us happy, and this one is mine.